Last Updated: 1 year ago

-For more learning resources, please visit our blog.
+For more learning resources, please visit our blog or learning portal.

 There are numerous ways to practice pronouncing English or French words.
 Many of the resources are free, online and also specialized in language ⁸pronunciation for first time language learners.